pilotmoon/PopClip-Extensions/README.md

 ----
 ## New in PopClip 2021.9

 PopClip 2021.9 introduces several new fields and some other changes.
 Lots of these changes come from your feedback, so thanks for those of you who have got in touch.
 Everything should be backward compatible, so where I have made any changes PopClip still accepts old format too.
-This document only shows the current.
+This document only shows the current, recommended fields.
 Main highlights:

 - PopClip now supports SVG image files as well as allowing you to specific an image as a SF Symbols identifier or to generate an icon from up to 3 letters of text.
 Renamed the `Image File` field to `Icon`.
 - PopClip now provides an HTML version for all text selections, when `Pass HTML` is set.
 When the content is not HTML backed, the HTML is generated from the selected RTF or plain text content.